Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 "It was a really hot day, and they sounded so convincing.
 I could only see the carport, and I saw it was painted so thought they had finished and stupidly paid them."

-As the men were packing up Matthews' husband arrived home.
+As the men were packing up, Matthews' husband arrived home.

-"He had a look on the roof and saw they had missed entire sections, had not even water blasted, and paint was splattered everywhere.
+"He had a look on the roof and saw they had missed entire sections, had not even waterblasted, and paint was splattered everywhere.
 It was an absolute mess."

 The men told them they'd return the next day to finish the job, and provided them with a business card.

-Soon after the men left, Matthews said she and her husband started to get a funny feeling.
+Soon after they left, the couple started to get an uneasy feeling, Matthews said.

-They also found the men had used interior, rather than exterior paint.

 The next day the men never showed up.
-The numbers and email address did not get responses.
+The numbers and email address on the business card did not get responses.
+They also found the men had used interior, rather than exterior, paint.

-"At that point we knew we had been duped."
+"At that point we knew we had been duped," Matthews said.

 The next day Matthews checked in with her neighbour, and found she had paid the men $750 for water blasting and weeding.
 "But it looked like they had not done anything."